Review: Guillotine by Delilah S. Dawson

 Strange Light | 2021

 I really and truly wanted to love this as much as everyone else, but as should come as a surprise to literally no one, I did not.
-I liked it enough, but a few things were throwing me off – it reads like two different books, the pacing is all over the place and the anthology-style chapters became repetitive because there really didn’t seem to be a point.
+I liked it enough, but a few things were throwing me off – it reads like two different books, the pacing is uneven and the anthology-style chapters became repetitive in their sameness, lacking individual points.

-I mean, I guess the point could be that bad things happen to the LGTBQ+ community and there really never is a “good” reason; it’s predictable and constant exists because of cruelty – the cruelty is the point.
+I mean, I guess the point could be that bad things happen to the LGTBQ+ community and there never is a “good” reason; it’s predictable and constant, existing because of cruelty – the cruelty is the point.

 But maybe that’s too subversive for my weed-addled brain, so I struggled to be totally engaged.